 recording of crickets and flowing water.
 After that, I use my massage chair,

-do yoga, meditate, and go straight to bed.
+do yoga, meditate, take 1.5 mg of melatonin, and go straight to bed.

 I put on my sleep mask, and do the Zen trick (see below).